Rajdeepc/doitotogether/README.md

 [Patreon](https://www.patreon.com/chandraraj),
 [PayPal](https://www.paypal.me/RajdeepC)

-## About code-collab
+## About Do It Together

-<p style="text-align: justify">Code-collab is a web based pair programming tool specifically designed for interviewers to assess candidates' programming skills.
+<p style="text-align: justify">Do It Together is a web based pair programming tool specifically designed for interviewers to assess candidates' programming skills.
 It is builtwith features like:

 ## Features 💡